vdesabou/kafka-docker-playground-docs/docs/playground run.md

 #### *--enable-multiple-connect-workers*

-🥉 Enable multiple connect node
+🥉 Enable multiple connect worker node

-By default, there is only one connect node enabled
+By default, there is only one connect worker node enabled

 #### *--enable-jmx-grafana*